-The telephone survey of charter boat fishing effort is to be conducted on a weekly basis throughout the year.
+The telephone survey of for-hire fishing effort is to be conducted on a weekly basis throughout the year.
 Interviewers must have strong communications skills and be able to interact with people in a friendly and professional manner.
 Experience in telephone interviewing is desirable to effectively deal with a variety of situations while conducting the interview.
-In addition, telephone interviewers must also be trained to conduct MRFSS intercept survey interviews of charter boat anglers according to the procedures outlined in the MRFSS Procedures Manual.
+In addition, telephone interviewers must also be trained to conduct MRFSS intercept survey interviews of for-hire anglers according to the procedures outlined in the MRFSS Procedures Manual.
 Interviewers will be expected to be able to conduct both types of interviews in an accurate and professional manner.
-Each interviewer will conduct telephone interviews of charter boat operators of vessels that are principally ported at locations within the same area where he/she conducts intercept survey interviews of charter boat anglers.
+Each interviewer will conduct telephone interviews of for-hire operators of vessels that are principally ported at locations within the same area where he/she conducts intercept survey interviews of for-hire anglers.